 - Widespread Availability: Many newer smart home devices are equipped with Wi-Fi capabilities, providing users with a wide selection of products to choose from.

 - Security Challenges: Since Wi-Fi devices are connected to your network, you must trust the device manufacturer and the cloud it communicates with.
-With no common standards or protocols, the risk with Wi-Fi devices is much higher than with Matter.
-We do not recommend integrating direct Wi-Fi devices into your smart home, but if you do we highly recommend staying away from the cheap, unknown brands.
+With open access to your home network, a non-Matter or Matter device introduces a high level of risk to your information.
+We do not recommend integrating Matter or non-Matter Wi-Fi devices into your smart home.
+If you must, we highly recommend staying away from the cheap, unknown brands.

 Bluetooth is a short-range wireless communication protocol commonly used to connect devices like headphones, speakers, and smart wearables.
 In the smart home landscape, Bluetooth can also facilitate connections for devices such as smart locks, bulbs, and health monitors.
 Its low-power design makes it convenient for battery-operated devices that do not require constant connectivity.